 A UA response and statistic is generated to acknowledge the receipt and acceptance of the mode-setting commands.
 Received mode-setting commands are not acted upon until the UA response is transmitted.
-The transmission of a UA response indicates the clearance of a busy condition that was reported by the earlier transmission of an RNR frame by that same bridge/router.

 DM Disconnected Mode

 The DM unnumbered response and statistic is generated to report a status where the bridge/router is logically disconnected from the link, and is in the disconnected phase.